Rdennett3/concrete-mobile-dropdown-nav/README.md

 NOTE 2: This very barebones - you will likely want to spruce it up to use your sites brand colors.

 3.)
 Add the code from the menu.js file either to your themes main JS file (i.e. /your-theme/js/index.js) or create a standalone JS file in /your-theme/js)

+4.)
+Mare sure you clear your site cache and if needed clear the cache in ../application/files/cache